Midas (automotive service): Advertising

-Fraud charges

-A Midas franchisee was sued by the state of California in 2009 for using bait-and-switch method of defrauding consumers.
-In 22 locations throughout the state, the locations were accused of luring customers into the store by advertising cheap auto-service, and then upselling them by up to $1,700.
-The findings came after a four-year undercover investigation.

-Midas in TV

 Midas has been represented in television commercials by a fictional character and spokesman called the "Midas Man".
-The character has been portrayed by actor Ralph Peduto.
+The character has been portrayed by actor Ralph Peduto, who is remembered for his catchphrase: "Nobody beats Midas.
+Nobody."

-Western icon Lee Van Cleef appears in a series of innovative commercials for the Midas Muffler chain.
-He played the part of the laconic cowboy (as in 1960s "spaghetti westerns") who could fix a muffler or tailpipe with such speed that John Colicos (playing the straight-man store manager) would be amazed to see him lounging in a chair propped up against a wall on the side of the shop with his hat down in less time than it takes to write this.
-The commercials include many guest stars and some fellow Western icons, including John Phillip Law, George Kennedy, Jack Palance, Henry Silva, and Bo Hopkins.
+In the 1980s, Western icon Lee Van Cleef appeared in a series of commercials for Midas, where he played a stoic cowboy who could repair cars with great speed.
+The commercials included guest appearances from fellow Western icons John Phillip Law, George Kennedy, Jack Palance, Henry Silva, and Bo Hopkins.

 International Midas Dealers Association

 The International Midas Dealers Association (IMDA) is a not-for-profit corporation of Midas dealers.
 According to its bylaws, the association's purpose is to advocate for and enhance profitability of its dealers.

 The association begain in 1970 as the National Muffler Dealers Association by eight Midas dealers.
 The association changed its name in 1979 to the National Midas Dealers Association and then again in 1994 to the International Midas Dealers Association when Canadians were invited to join the association.

 The IMDA is led by a 12-person Board of Directors.